sagar161286/multimodal_gdTcells/README.md

 ABSTRACT

-gd T cells are unconventional T cells which, according to their tissue location and microenvironment, perform heterogenous functions in tissue homeostasis and disease.
-It is unclear whether these functions correspond to distinct gd subsets or to a homogeneous population of cells exerting context-dependent effector functions.
-Here, by multimodal single-cell profiling of gd T cells across seven organs, we reveal that various tissues harbor unique site-adapted gd subsets.
-Epidermal and intestinal intraepithelial gd T cells are transcriptionally homogeneous and exhibit epigenetic hallmarks of functional diversity.
-Through parabiosis experiments, we discover distinct tissue-resident and exchanging gd subsets.
-We uncover cellular states associated with cytotoxicity, innate-like rapid IFN-g production and tissue repair functions in the spleen, liver, intestine, and skin displaying tissue residency hallmarks.
-Notably, our observations nuance the link between IL-17-producing gd T cells and tissue-residency as we identify tissue- and subset-specific residency properties of these cells.
-Moreover, transcriptional programs associated with tissue-resident gd T cells are analogous to those of CD8+ tissue-resident memory (TRM) T cells.
-Altogether, this study provides the first multimodal landscape of tissue-adapted gd T cells revealing heterogeneity as well as cellular and molecular hallmarks of their tissue residency program.
+γδ T cells perform heterogeneous functions in homeostasis and disease across tissues.
+However, it is unclear whether these roles correspond to distinct γδ subsets or to a homogeneous population of cells exerting context-dependent functions.
+Here, by cross-organ multimodal single-cell profiling, we reveal that various mouse tissues harbor unique site-adapted γδ subsets.
+Epidermal and intestinal intraepithelial γδ T cells are transcriptionally homogeneous and exhibit epigenetic hallmarks of functional diversity.
+Through parabiosis experiments, we uncovered cellular states associated with cytotoxicity, innate-like rapid interferon-γ production and tissue repair functions displaying tissue residency hallmarks.
+Notably, our observations add nuance to the link between interleukin-17-producing γδ T cells and tissue residency.
+Moreover, transcriptional programs associated with tissue-resident γδ T cells are analogous to those of CD8+ tissue-resident memory T cells.
+Altogether, this study provides a multimodal landscape of tissue-adapted γδ T cells, revealing heterogeneity, lineage relationships and their tissue residency program.

 Special thanks goes to: https://romanhaa.github.io/projects/scrnaseq_workflow/ for the beautiful codes.